Daragh-Sweeney/Large_Music_Colection_Visual/README.md

 ## Run Application
-To run the application simply go to the root directory and run the command: npm run start open a web browser and navigate to the appropriate page to use application
+- To run the application simply go to the root directory and run the command: npm run start
+- Open a web browser and navigate to the appropriate page to use application